 On this kind of cases we just need to take extra care and patience to do it.
 It’s very important to enlarge the canal little by little, irrigating all the time to remove the smear layer and avoid ledges when we perform root canal treatments.

 The two most powerful warriors are patience and time.

 Last month I completed my PhD. awarded with the Cum Laude.
 It was probably one of the most important days of my profesional career.
-It took me 3 years and and has been done over 3 countries, Spain, UK (where I was teaching at Manchester University) and UAE.
+It took me 3 years of hard work but in the end everything was worth it.